Azure Information Protection integration

 Control file exposure

-- You will be able to see this file in Cloud App Security, in the Files page, by filtering for the classification label:
+- You are able to see this file in Cloud App Security, in the Files page, by filtering for the classification label:

 You can get more information about those files and their classification labels in the file drawer.